Salford Youth Zone has officially opened this weekend bringing life-changing opportunities to the city’s young people.

 “Every young person deserves the chance to thrive, and Salford Youth Zone will help make that possible.”

-The SYZ has been made possible by the support from unwavering commitment from the Done Family, the Department for Culture, Media and Sport and Salford City Council.
+The SYZ has been made possible by the support and unwavering commitment from the Fred Done and family, the Department for Culture, Media and Sport and Salford City Council.

-And this was shared by Paul Dennett, Mayor of Salford and Deputy Mayor of Greater Manchester, who said: “An investment in young people is an investment in a community’s future, and Salford Youth Zone is a fantastic addition to both the city of Salford and Greater Manchester as a whole.
+Salford Mayor Paul Dennett said: “An investment in young people is an investment in a community’s future, and Salford Youth Zone is a fantastic addition to both the city of Salford and Greater Manchester as a whole.

 “We’re extremely proud to support the team as they create a future where every young person can grow and succeed.”

-The youth zone have also shared that the future of the facility has been underpinned by a unique combination of funders including local authorities, individuals, the business community and grants.
+The future of the facility is underpinned by a combination of funders including local authorities, individuals, the business community and grants.

 “It also provides new jobs in Salford and volunteering opportunities that will enhance the futures of our adult residents.”